-This is an ancient Chinese practice that uses pressure to specific points in the body to relieve pain and other symptoms.
+This ancient Chinese practice uses pressure on specific points in the body to relieve pain and other symptoms.
 It can be effective for morning sickness due to its ability to regulate neural communication through the said pressure (2).

 Avoid Smells that Trigger Nausea

 If certain smells make you feel nauseous, try to avoid them.
-This may not be possible at all times, but try to minimize the exposure whenever possible.
+This may not always be possible, but try to minimize the exposure whenever possible.

 Vomiting deprives you of fluids, so this point is paramount if you don’t want to suffer from nutrient deficiencies.
 Even if you don’t feel sick at a particular time, make sure to drink plenty of water.
 It’s just good for your body — and the baby.

-Can CBD Oil Be a Remedy With Morning Sickness?
+Can CBD Oil Be a Remedy For Morning Sickness?

-There is some anecdotal evidence that suggests CBD oil can help with morning sickness.
+Some anecdotal evidence suggests CBD oil can help with morning sickness.
 However, we don’t have enough research and significant scientific proof yet to support this claim.
-CBD oil is known to have anti-nausea and anti-inflammatory properties, so it might be beneficial for pregnant women who are experiencing morning sickness.
+CBD oil is known to have anti-nausea and anti-inflammatory properties, so it might benefit pregnant women experiencing morning sickness.